pqina/11ty-tablissimo/README.md

     </tbody>
 </table>

-Using the `:caption:` metadata tag we can define a table caption element.
+Using the `caption:` metadata tag we can define a table caption element.

-Additionally we can use `:class:` and `:id:` to add the respective attributes to the table element.
+Additionally we can use `class:` and `id:` to add the respective attributes to the table element.

 ```
-:id: marvel-characters
+id: marvel-characters
-:caption: Marvel Characters
+caption: Marvel Characters
-:head: Name | Birthdate
+head: Name | Birthdate
-:body: | format(date)
+body: | =date

 _Tony Stark#_
 1970-05-29